 On Tuesday, Coloradans had the chance to vote on Proposition DD, which would legalize sports betting, and it took until early afternoon Wednesday to count all the votes and declare that the proposition has passed, 693,485-676,396 or 50.62 percent to 48.38 percent.
 The vote was too close to call throughout with the lead swapping from “yes” to “no” and back again by as few as hundreds of votes in an election in which more than 1.3 million people voted.

-Sports betting will be taxed at a rate of 10 percent and while betting on college sports will be legal, prop bets on college sports are not.
+it will be taxed at a rate of 10 percent and while betting on college sports will be legal, prop bets on college sports are not.

-Sports betting revenue would go to water plan
+Revenue would go to water plan

 The text of the ballot measure is somewhat confusing to read, and could have an impact on whether or not the proposition passes.
-On the ballot, the proposition reads, “Shall state taxes be increased …” though in reality, sports betting would not increase taxes, but rather, tax revenue to the state.
+On the ballot, the proposition reads, “Shall state taxes be increased …” though in reality, it would not increase taxes, but rather, tax revenue to the state.
 Here’s a look at the full text of the referendum:

 With #Colorado Prop DD (sports betting legalization and taxation) currently trailing by 2,659 votes (0.24%), you have to think the TABOR requirement that its ballot language begin with "Shall state taxes be increased…" could wind up making the difference, if DD goes down. pic.twitter.com/XdaMSjn1cU